 Indoor waterpark – You can go swimming, even when it’s cold outside.
 Head to one of three Atlanta options: Bethesda Water Park in Lawrenceville, Bogan Park in Buford or South Cobb Aquatic Center in Austell.

-Cascade Skating Rink – Spend your weekend having fun with Family Skate at Cascade Fun Center.
+Roller Skating – Spend your weekend having fun with Family Skate at Cascade Fun Center, or several other places around town.

 Winter Hikes – Bundle up and head outside.
 Winter offers some of the best views while hiking.